stjudecloud/docs/docs/guides/tools/chipseq.md

 | **Publication** | N/A (not published) |
 | **Technical Support** | [Contact Us](https://stjude.cloud/contact) |

+!!! todo
+    Add GIFs all throughout this page.

 ## Introduction

-The ChIP-Seq Peak Caller pipeline is designed for ChIP-Seq peak calling data analysis.
-The pipeline accepts one FastQ file from an IP experiment and one FastQ file from a control experiment.
+This pipeline is designed to call either broad of narrow peaks on Illumina-genearted ChIP-Seq data.
+The pipeline accepts one FastQ file from an Immunoprecipitation (IP) experiment and one FastQ file from a control experiment.
 First, the reads of the FastQ file(s) are aligned to the specified reference genome.
 The aligned reads are then post-processed based on best-practice QC techniques (removing multiple mapped reads, removing duplicated reads, etc).
 Last,